 As a result of growth and capacity, The Athelstan Trust school improvement cycle is continually developing and being refined.

-The following document is intended to provide a scaffold for the current School Improvement Cycle, with additional information that supports how we aim for our work to be thoughtfully structured, strategic and sustainable.
+This document is intended to provide a scaffold for the current School Improvement Cycle, illustrating how we aim for our work to be thoughtfully structured, strategic and sustainable whilst exemplifying our caring, collaborative and excellent ethos.

-The school improvement strategy timeline that each school works within is outlined below:
+The school improvement strategy timeline that each school operates within is outlined below:

 Annually:

 Each school completes its own detailed School Improvement Plan (SIP).
-The structure of these is standardised and content aligns with the Athelstan Trust priorities for the year head.
+The structure of this is standardised and content aligns with the Athelstan Trust priorities for the year ahead.
 The detail is individualised in accordance with the context of each school.

 The appraisal process for all colleagues feeds into the school improvement plan – a mid term review meeting is in place to support the development of all colleagues.

-The School Improvement Leads meet with each Headteacher at the start of term 1 to discuss and agree how they can be strategic in supporting the SIP.
+The Senior School Improvement Lead (SSIL) meets with each Headteacher at the start of term 1 to discuss and agree how the School Improvement (SI) team can be strategic in supporting the SIP.
 This support is then reviewed through regular, informal meetings throughout the year and also via the ELG forum.

 Bi-Annually: